 |Transcript of SCMA's remarks to reporters

-Following is the transcript (English portion) of the remarks of the Secretary for Constitutional and Mainland Affairs, Mr Stephen Lam, in response to a media question after attending RTHK's City Forum today (December 30):
+Following is the transcript (English portion) of the remarks of the Secretary for Constitutional and Mainland Affairs, Mr Stephen Lam, in response to media questions after attending RTHK's "Talkabout" today (December 31):

 (Please also refer to the Chinese portion of the transcript.)